Is the Trevi Fountain neighborhood a good place to stay?

-But if you stay in this area, you will be blessed with a wide variety of excellent places to eat, a fantastic location that puts you within easy walking distance to many other of Rome’s must-sees, and an extraordinary wealth of things to do.
+But if you stay in this area, you'll have a wide variety of excellent places to eat, a fantastic location that puts you within easy walking distance to many other of Rome’s must-sees, and a wealth of things to do.

 You can explore ancient Roman history, underground ruins, stunning art, beautiful churches, and a wide variety of architectural styles.
 Start here: